marketdesignresearch/MVNN/README.md

 # Monotone-Value Neural Networks: Exploiting Preference Monotonicity in Combinatorial Assignment

-This is a piece of software used for computing the prediction performance experiments shown in Table 1 and the MLCA efficiency experiments shown in Table 2 of the main paper.
-The algorithms are described in detail in the attached paper.
+This is a piece of software used for computing the prediction performance experiments shown in Table 1 and the MLCA efficiency experiments shown in Table 2 of the paper
+[Monotone-Value Neural Networks: Exploiting Preference Monotonicity in Combinatorial Assignment](https://arxiv.org/abs/2109.15117).
+The algorithms are described in detail in the this paper.

 ## Requirements